thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 servletContextTemplateResolver.setOrder(Integer.valueOf(2));
 ```

-If these *resolvable patterns* are not specified, we will be relying on the specific capabilities
+If these *resolvable patterns* are not specified, we will be relying on the
-of each of the `ITemplateResolver` implementations we are using.
-Note that not all implementations
+specific capabilities of each of the `ITemplateResolver` implementations we are
-might be able to determine the real existence of a template before resolving, and thus could
+using.
+Note that not all implementations might be able to determine the
+existence of a template before resolving, and thus could always consider a
-always consider a template as *resolvable* and break the resolution chain (not allowing other resolvers
+template as *resolvable* and break the resolution chain (not allowing other
-to check for the same template), but then be unable to read the real resource.
+resolvers to check for the same template), but then be unable to read the real
+resource.

-Also, all the `ITemplateResolver` implementations that are distributed out-of-the-box,
+All the `ITemplateResolver` implementations that are included with core
-include a mechanism that will allow us to make the resolvers *really check* if a
+Thymeleaf include a mechanism that will allow us to make the resolvers *really
-resource exists before considering it *resolvable*.
-It is the `checkExistence` flag, which works like:
+check* if a resource exists before considering it *resolvable*.
+It is the
+`checkExistence` flag, which works like:

 ```java
 ClassLoaderTemplateResolver classLoaderTemplateResolver = new ClassLoaderTemplateResolver();